Financial-Times/annotations-rw-neo4j/runbooks/annotations-rw-neo4j_runbook.md

 ## Architecture

 Annotations RW reads messages from the ConceptAnnotations queue, generates annotations in the graph database (Neo4j) and forwards them on to the PostConceptAnnotations queue.
-The Annotation Writer owns all annotations that are linked to a piece of content that are written with lifecycle=annotations-v1, annotations-next-video or annotations-pac.
+The Annotation Writer owns all annotations that are linked to a piece of content that are written with lifecycle=annotations-next-video or annotations-pac.

 ## Contains Personal Data